dwtalk/JHawtCode/README.md

 #### USAGE

+##### Coding
-JHawtCode operates of a vim-like command stricture.

-When opening the console, you are immediatly in development mode.
+JHawtCode operates of a vim-like command structure.
+When opening the console, you are immediately in development mode.
 From here your are able to begin writing code or executing commands.
 Entering code is much like writing the inners of a java class.
 The exception here is that there is no class definition.
 You are able to write methods, declare globals, import packages, and wite code all from here.
 To complete the code, submit it for compliation and execution, and see the results, the command ```:w``` must be entered to finalize the java chunk.

 An example of some acceptable input would be:
 ```